 The most important thing to do is to attend regular check-ups with your dentist.
-You may also need to see Tracey, our hygienist, for specific deep cleaning in order to stabilise the health of your gums and for ongoing maintenance.
+You may also need to see our Specialist Periodontist and Tracey or Nick, our hygienists, for specific deep cleaning in order to stabilise the health of your gums and for ongoing maintenance.
 Below are the before and after photos of a new patient of ours who made a huge improvement in her oral health by careful cleaning at home following a course of periodontal treatment with Tracey.

 Root canal Treatment